Monetary and Non-monetary Barriers to Accessing Environmental Public Benefit Programs: Experimental Evidence from California

 Primary Outcomes (end points)

-- Applying (binary).
-This is a binary variable that is 1 if a letter recipient provides all required information and clicks “submit” on the
+• 1 if a letter recipient provides all required information and clicks “submit” on the application form and zero otherwise.

-- Income (continuous).
-Self-reported annual household income of the applicant from 2024.
+• Natural log of self-reported annual household income of the applicant from 2025.
 The measure is collected as part of the application questionnaire.

 Primary Outcomes (explanation)